samarth3868-coder/AAPL-FinanceAI/README.md

 This project is designed for education and experimentation.
 It does not guarantee prediction accuracy, provide financial advice, or replace independent research.
 Market and news data may be delayed or temporarily unavailable.
 The model is trained for AAPL and should not automatically be applied to other securities.

-## Author

-Built by **Samarth** as a financial machine learning project combining time-series modeling, NLP, market data, and Streamlit.